 CCM Nepal consists of diverse 17 members with their alternates who are elected or nominated from their respective constituencies following the standard election procedure.
 The experience of rapid scale-up in the prevention of the three diseases shows that active constituency engagement is key to the success of wide-scale health delivery.
 The members bring urgency to resource mobilization and planning, inform proposal development and give voice to vulnerable populations; providing a unique and important perspective in the delivery of community-based services by holding each other accountable for concrete results.

 CCM Nepal has its own Rules of Business (RoB).
 Meetings are scheduled quarterly in a year and additional meetings are held when the need arises especially around proposal development.
-The former CCM members served from Aug 2018 to Dec 2021.
-The former CCM Chair was Dr. Roshan Pokhrel, Secretary, Ministry of Health and Population and the Vice-Chair was Mr. Achut Prasad Sitaula, representing people living with HIV.
-Both the Chair and Vice-Chair were elected through a formal election process held in the CCM member.
-Now, CCM Nepal is preparing for election/nomination for its new membership.
+The current CCM Chair is Dr. Roshan Pokhrel, Secretary of the Ministry of Health and Population and the Vice-Chair is Ms. Dikshya Rimal from Civil Society.
+Both the Chair and Vice-Chair were elected through a formal election process held in the 120th CCM meeting dated 24th July 2022.

 CCM Nepal functions as a Committee with full and equal representation by all members.
 We have a fully prescribed Code of Conduct for our members.
-Readers can compare us to a board of directors of a corporation that establishes policy and oversees progress but we do not get in the way of day to day operations.
-For that, we have a dedicated CCM Secretariat who handles the management of our activities and coordination.
+Readers can compare us to a board of directors of a corporation that establishes policy and oversees progress but we do not get in the way of day-to-day operations.
+For that, we have a dedicated CCM Secretariat that handles the management of our activities and coordination.
 CCM Nepal has a strict one-door policy for internal and external communication.
 Your principal point of contact is the CCM Coordinator Mr. Sandesh Neupane.